BryanMcSp/BryanMcSp/README.md

-# Bryan Andrew McSpadden
+# 👋 &nbsp;Hey there!
+I'm Bryan

 ## I am a student at The University of Texas at Austin interested in Clinical Psychology, specifically the areas of Anxiety and Depression, as well as Data Science.

-I am originally from Amarillo, Texas but I moved to Austin (More specifically Cedar Park) when I was around six years old.
-Ever since then I have fallen in love with Austin, and ended up fulfilling a lifelong dream when I got accepted into UT.
+I am originally from Amarillo, Texas but I moved to Austin when I was still very young.
+Ever since then I have fallen in love with the city, and ended up fulfilling a lifelong dream when I got accepted into UT.
 I am excited to continue my path through the world of Psychology, and I want use whatever tools available to help those who are unable to help themselves.
 My current goal is to become a licensed clinical psychologist who devotes their time both to research and practice.
 I hope to one day help normalize the conversation around mental health, and provide easily accessible treatment to those struggling everyday with mental illness.

-## 👋 &nbsp;Hey there!
-I'm Bryan

 ### 👨🏻‍💻 &nbsp;About Me